Buying vs. Owning vs. Selling: The Three Cost Stages Many Buyers Mix Together

 Ownership-stage costs need their own model because they include several timing patterns.
 Some costs are monthly, such as a mortgage payment, utility bill, or condo fee.
 Some are annual or semi-annual, such as insurance renewals or tax bills.
 Some are irregular, such as roof repairs, appliance replacement, plumbing work, or renovation overruns.

 If all ownership costs are reduced to one monthly estimate, the model can become misleading.
 A household may appear comfortable in ordinary months but struggle when annual bills or irregular repairs arrive.
+A budget that only looks at the mortgage payment can underestimate the real cost of keeping the property.

 A stronger model separates recurring expenses from reserves.
 The recurring expense estimate handles normal bills.
 The reserve handles maintenance, repairs, and replacements that may not happen every month but are still part of owning a physical property.